 Next, we contemplated to find that Abheda English is a good tool for honing up writing skills, but a language is better learned by listening and speaking.
-So Abheda's endeavor for developing reading and speaking skills began in May, 2017.
+So Abheda's endeavour for developing reading and speaking skills began in May 2017.
 We discovered that it would be a good method to make a student proficient in these skills through an English syllabus familiar to her.
 If the chapters pertaining to a syllabus known to a student is read out by software, the student will acquire the skill of listening.
 And if she can read and record her version of the text, comparing the software generated pronunciations with her own one would make a huge difference in her learning.
 Additionally, if the meanings of the text are available in the software in English and her mother tongue, the knowledge will be rounded off to a nicety.
 In this effort, Abheda Foundation launched its free software English CourseTutor in November 2017 on Android and Windows platforms with West Bengal Board of Secondary Education's whole syllabus (class I to class X) included in it, to begin with.
 Later, we could release its next version in March.
-2018 with better user experience.
-Also the Tripura Board English syllabus is now included in the app.
+2018 with the better user experience.
+Also, the Tripura Board English syllabus is now included in the app.
 In our constant effort to help students and professionals upgrade their skills, we had released a set of conversations and interview Q&As in English CourseTutor.
 This would touch the livelihood making population to a good extent, we believe.

-Our objective is : hear English text, read English text, speak English text, know the text meanings and so this is how you learn English.
+Our objective is: hear English text, read English text, speak English text, know the text meanings and so this is how you learn English.
 Spoken English too is easier now.
-Now that a student knows the meaning of the sentences, we recommend that she just practice again and again speaking the chapter sentences, keep recording them and go on comparing with the software pronunciation carefully time and again.
+Now that a student/professional knows the meaning of the sentences, we recommend that she just practice again and again speaking the chapter sentences, keep recording them and go on comparing with the software pronunciation carefully time and again.
 She should learn to pronounce English sentences this way.
 Now she may try to speak any English sentence outside her syllabus or set of included conversations.
 She will find that her confidence in English speaking is growing.

 The educational effectiveness of ICT depends on how and for what purpose they are used.
 In Abheda Foundation we seek to be the backbone of the growth of education in the nation.
-Hence we are creating a strong base of what can be called Student Support Hubs (SSH).
-These SSHs can reside in a school or a home or a coaching centre for the underprivileged or can be built afresh.
-Partnering with right NGOs and sponsors, Abheda provides in these hubs the best quality education to the students from marginalized sections of the society in tuition mode - online and offline - with digital education support materials - either developed by Abheda or researched and assimilated from internet - that are pertinent to their everyday school activities.
+Hence we are creating a strong base of what is called Abheda eSchool.
+These eSchools can reside in a normal school or a home or a coaching centre for the underprivileged or can be built afresh.
+Partnering with right NGOs and sponsors or promoting entrepreneurship, Abheda provides in these eSchools the best quality education to the students from marginalized sections of the society in a tuition mode - online and offline - with digital education support materials - either developed by Abheda or researched and assimilated from internet - that are pertinent to their everyday school activities.
 These are supplemented with tutelage using interest creating materials from the web, which are researched and assimilated by Abheda team.
 Add to them Abheda’s free flagship applications Abheda English and English CourseTutor.
 At an Abheda eSchool, we are offering two courses - Easy English (for students) and Communicative English (for professionals).

-The above contents coupled with our delivery models and methodology constitute Abheda Foundation Digital Media Platform for semi-privileged and underprivileged students.
-Delivery is being effected either through self-learning with low-cost tablets in semi-supervised mode (Self-learning model) or by creating classrooms at SSHs through tablets loaded with Abheda English and attached to a TV in totally-supervised mode (Classroom model).
+The above contents coupled with our delivery models, the courses and the methodology constitute Abheda Foundation Digital Media Platform for semi-privileged and underprivileged students.
+Delivery is being effected either through self-learning with low-cost tablets in semi-supervised mode (Self-learning model) or by creating classrooms at Abheda eSchools through tablets loaded with Abheda English and attached to a TV in totally-supervised mode (Classroom model).
 We also promote distance teaching in this platform too (Virtual Model).
 Please view 'How We Do' page for more details of these operating/delivery models.

-Digital contents are still out of reach of the underprivileged, so SSHs have been instituted in Kolkata and rural parts of West Bengal.
-Teaching English through Abheda English has been our main objective there, English being the need of the hour.
-While some projects (e.g. Tablet based Self-learning Project for Abheda’s Students) are very successful, we have enriched our experiences through others.
+Digital contents are still out of reach of the underprivileged, so Abheda eSchools are being instituted in the rural and semi-urban parts of West Bengal.
+Teaching English through Abheda English and English CourseTutor has been our main objective here, English being the need of the hour.

 SHAPING FUTURE: MAN-MAKING